Saint John, New Brunswick: Rail

+Prior to 1918, rail travel to and from Saint John would be carried out through the Intercolonial Railway.

 The Reversing Falls Railway Bridge carries rail traffic for the New Brunswick Southern Railway on the route from Saint John to Maine.
 Saint John was serviced by the "Atlantic" Line of Via Rail passenger service.
 Passenger rail service in Saint John was discontinued in December 1994, although the Canadian National Railway and New Brunswick Southern Railway continue to provide freight service.

 Port and ferries

 Port Saint John is located where the Saint John River meets the Atlantic Ocean.
 Thus both the ocean and the river system is navigable from Saint John docks.
 Bay Ferries operates a ferry service, MV Fundy Rose, across the Bay of Fundy to Digby, Nova Scotia.

-The Summerville to Millidgeville Ferry, a free propeller (as opposed to cable) ferry service operated by the New Brunswick Department of Transportation, connects the Millidgeville neighbourhood with Summerville, New Brunswick, across the Kennebecasis River on the Kingston Peninsula.
+The Summerville-Millidgeville Ferry, a seasonal toll-free ferry service operated by the New Brunswick Department of Transportation, connects the Millidgeville neighbourhood with Summerville, located across the Kennebecasis River on the Kingston Peninsula.
+Operating from April until the winter season, the service uses the Peninsula Princess, a ferry which, unlike other toll-free ferries in the region, is self-propelled rather than a cable ferry.

 Public transit

 Saint John Transit is the largest transit system in New Brunswick in both area coverage and ridership.
 Bus service is provided by Saint John Transit (Greater Saint John Area) and Maritime Bus (Inter-city).
 Acadian Lines used to operate regular inter-city bus services between New Brunswick, Prince Edward Island, Nova Scotia, Bangor, as well as Rivière-du-Loup, Quebec (connecting with Orléans Express).
 Maritime Bus has since replaced Acadian Lines as the regional bus service.